Bokoblin/EIRBS6-PAP2-Carcassonne/README.md

-make [help]  #To show the available commands make build   #To build the project make test    #To build and start the tests make install #To install the project in /install make clean   #To remove objects files, executables and installation
+make [help]  #To show the available commands make build   #To build the project make test    #To build and start the tests make memory  #To build and start the tests with valgrind check make install #To install the project in /install make clean   #To remove objects files, executables and installation make run     #To run program once installed (make install before required)
 ```

 ### Code conventions